Chia-Network/chia-blockchain/README.md

 These methods tend to be router make/model specific.

 Most should only install harvesters, farmers, plotter, full nodes, and wallets.
-Building timelords and VDFs is for sophisticated users in most environments.
+Building Timelords and VDFs is for sophisticated users in most environments.
-Chia Network and additional volunteers are running sufficient Timelords for testnet consensus.
+Chia Network and additional volunteers are running sufficient Timelords for consensus.

 ## Installing
 Install instructions are available in the